Career Success for International Students

 - Participate in social events to build relationships and practice speaking English in an informal setting

-- Market your international background as an asset that equips you with valuable skills, such as cross-cultural communication skills
+- Market your international background as an asset that equips you with valuable skills, including cross-cultural communication

 - Seek career advice from second-year international students and international alumni